alshaboti/dam/README.md

 drop_connection(c$id, 4 secs);
 allow_connection(c$id, 4 secs);
 ```
+In this case nothing will happen as the request isn't suspecious.

+### Detect and drop binary file transfer based on its hash
 Netcontrol frameworks passes drop rule to simple-client.py program, which updates `faucet.yaml` file if the rule is not already installed.
-### Detect and drop binary file transfer based on its hash
 Try to request `/bin/bash` file through http as following
 ```
 curl -O http://192.168.0.1:8000/bin/bash